3 Not-to-Miss Stops Along the Road

 Downtown Sandpoint features heritage architecture and an eclectic collection of shops, galleries, restaurants and coffee houses.
 The city also supports a lively arts and entertainment scene, including the restored, historic Panida Theater, a 550-seat venue that opened in 1927 as a vaudeville and movie house.
 The theater sat derelict for decades before being restored in 1985 and earning a spot on the National Register of Historic Places.

 Another unique attraction is Cedar Street Bridge Public Market, the only marketplace on a bridge in the United States.
 Built in 1981, and inspired by the Ponte Vecchio in Florence, Italy, this 400-foot-long structure spans Sand Creek, which runs along the edge of downtown.

-At the north end of town on US-95, the road splits and the Pend Oreille Scenic Byway (SR-200) trails off to the east.
-A short five miles down that road is the Idaho Club, Idaho’s most prestigious (and private) golf venue featuring the only Jack Nicklaus–designed course in the state.
+At the north end of town on U.S. 95, the road splits and the Pend Oreille Scenic Byway (state Route 200) trails off to the east.
+A short 5 miles down that road is the Idaho Club, Idaho’s most prestigious (and private) golf venue featuring the only Jack Nicklaus–designed course in the state.
 If you’re up for a longer side trip, the byway stretches 33 miles to the town of Clark Fork and the Montana border.

 The resort village has two lodges, a shopping and dining arcade, and condominiums.
 During the summer, the resort transforms into a hiker’s and biker’s playground with provided RV parking.
 It also is popular with huckleberry pickers.